 - DEV D (2009)

 - Hazaaron Khwaishein Aisi (2003)

 - Cast: Aamir Khan, Gracy Singh, Raj Zyutshi, Yashpal Sharma, Rachel Shelly, Paul Blackthorne, Raghuvir Yadav.

 - Producer: Aamir Khan Production

 Well, how do you describe this movie?
-I should say that there are times when a movie just comes and changes the definition of film-making.
-Although, all the movies in this list are of that kind, but LAGAAN stands out.
+I should say that there are times when a movie comes and changes the definition of film-making.
+Although all the films on this list are of that kind, LAGAAN stands out.
 This movie was only the third Indian movie to be nominated for the Oscars.

-Theatres changed into Stadiums in May, 2001.
+Theatres changed into Stadiums in May 2001.
 Everything about this film was novel.
-I have always wondered why most Indian blockbusters are based on love and family affairs; Hollywood movies span such a vast variety of topics.
-I must thank Aamir for having broken that barrier making an excellent movie that not only touches the hearts of millions of Indians with their favorite pastime, cricket, but at the same time tackles the sensitive issue of the British Raj in the most hilarious way possible.
-The four hour long saga was smooth as silk and one of the few Indian movies in which songs are interwoven in the story and just seem to happen …. at the right moment!
+I have always wondered why most Indian blockbusters are based on love and family affairs; Hollywood movies span such a wide variety of topics.
+I must thank Aamir for having broken that barrier making an excellent movie that not only touches the hearts of millions of Indians with their favorite pastime, cricket, but at the same time tackles the sensitive issue of the British Raj in the hilarious way possible.
+The four-hour-long saga was smooth as silk and one of the few Indian movies in which songs are interwoven in the story and seem to happen at the right moment!
 Accolades to Rahman for putting together another masterpiece soundtrack.
-I just wish this would’ve been released in the “English” theatres also to become the first Indian blockbuster in the US (surpassing even Crouching Tiger …).
+I wish this would’ve been released in the “English” theatres also to become the first Indian blockbuster in the US (surpassing even Crouching Tiger …).
 Kudos to Ashutosh Gowariker.